expo/expo/docs/pages/technical-specs/expo-updates-0.md

 * `expo-server-defined-headers` is an [Expo SFV](expo-sfv.md) dictionary.
 It defines headers that a client-library MUST store and include in every subsequent [manifest request](#manifest-request).

   * For example, when rolling out an update, we require a client-library to send back a stable token: `expo-server-defined-headers: expo-rollout-token="token"`.
-* `cache-control` We recommend `cache-control: private, max-age=0`.
-This allows ensures the newest manifest is returned.
-Setting longer cache ages could result in stale assets for users.
+* `cache-control` - A value of `cache-control: private, max-age=0` is recommended to ensure the newest manifest is returned.
+Setting longer cache ages could result in stale updates.

 The manifest endpoint MUST also be served with a `cache-control` header set to an appropriately short period of time.
 For example: